edeckers/react-native-blob-courier/README.md

 ## Fluent interface

-Blob Courier provides a fluent interface, that both prevents you from impossible setting combinations and arguably improves readability.
+Blob Courier provides a fluent interface, that both protects you from using impossible setting combinations and arguably improves readability.

 ```tsx
 const req0 = ...